Italian Ministry of the

 time the quality and production of Italian wines, and providing an opportunity to further enhance their value on the international market.

-The Ministry of Ecological Transition takes an active part in the EU Program for the Environmental Footprint (PEF–Product Environmental Footprint and OEF-Organization Environmental Footprint), playing both an institutional and technical role, bringing national experiences to European round tables in order to update its programs according to the EU achievements.
+The Italian Ministry of the Environment and Energy Security takes an active part in the EU Program for the Environmental Footprint (PEF–Product Environmental Footprint and OEF-Organization Environmental Footprint), playing both an institutional and technical role, bringing national experiences to European round tables in order to update its programs according to the EU achievements.
 It is exemplified by the regulations “Made Green in Italy”, a national voluntary agreement to assess and communicate the products environmental footprint (as established by art.
 21 Law n.
 221/2015 on green economy and resources efficiency).

 RESEARCH CENTRE, EUROPEAN OBSERVATORY FOR SUSTAINABLE AGRICULTURE